 Compliance

-- PCI DSS: Requires regular penetration testing and remediation validation.
+- PCI DSS 4.x: Requires penetration testing methodology, segmentation testing where applicable, remediation, and validation.

 FAQ